 This committee is comprised of 7 faculty members at the rank of Professor with Tenure from basic science and clinical departments.
+The committee members are appointed by the Dean in consultation with the Senior Associate Dean for Faculty and Institutional Affairs.
 The Senior Associate Dean for Faculty and Institutional Affairs serves in an ex-officio, non-voting capacity.